 - South Pointe Park - Paved Paths and Cutwalk along Port Canal

 - South Pointe Park to 1st - 3rd Street - Paver Walkways

 - 3rd - 5th Street - Sandy Stretch - Paver Walkway coming soon

 - 5th - 14th Street - Lummus Park - Paved Paths and Promenades along and thru park

 - 14th - 24th Street - Paver Walkways

-- 24th - 46th Street - Boardwalk - Pedestrians only, being "redone" into Paver Walkway to accomodate pedestrians and cyclists
+- 24th - 46th Street - Boardwalk - Pedestrians only, being "redone" into Paver Walkway to accomodate pedestrians and cyclists, all completed

-- 46th - 64th Street - Under Construction some sandy stretches in between, some Paver Walkways at north end near completion
+- 46th - 64th Street - Paver Walkways completed

 - 64th - 79th Street - Paver Walkways